furmilion/VVVVVV-Pygame/README.md

 ## How do I run this?
 1. [Install Python 3.something] https://www.python.org/downloads/
+IMPORTANT: Make sure that you enable the pip installer in the advanced settings.
+Otherwise, you won't be able to install Pygame!

 2. Run `vvvvvv.py` (or `editor.py`) by opening the command prompt in the current folder and typing `py vvvvvv.py`.
 Or you can just use an IDE like PyCharm like I did.

 If you have problems with Pygame, install Pygame by typing `python -m pip install pygame` in the command prompt.
+If that doesn't work, try just 'pip install pygame'.

 ## Versions